Reimagining Resuscitation - Episode 1: The Rialto ROSC journey

-The first episode of this special video/podcast series, “Reimagining Resuscitation: Behind the Scenes of Rialto’s Breakthrough,” brought to you by EMS1 and Zoll, breaks down the 7 steps in the ACR toolkit that is reshaping how we approach sudden cardiac arrest.
+The first episode of this special video/podcast series, “Reimagining Resuscitation: Behind the Scenes of Rialto’s Breakthrough,” brought to you by EMS1 and ZOLL, breaks down the 7 steps in the ACR toolkit that is reshaping how we approach sudden cardiac arrest.

-Join us as Joe Powell, MICP, EMSC, shares the Rialto journey, diving into the first tool: using real-time feedback, and explains how to limit CPR interruptions to four acceptable pauses.
+Join us as Joe Powell, MICP, EMSC, shares the Rialto journey, diving into the first tool - using real-time feedback - and explains how to limit CPR interruptions to four acceptable pauses.

-Joe Holley, MD, FACEP, FAEMS, medical director for the State of Tennessee Department of Emergency Medical Services, and the Memphis and Shelby County Fire Departments, explains the science behind higher chest compression fraction association with higher survival.
+And Joe Holley, MD, FACEP, FAEMS, medical director for the State of Tennessee Department of Emergency Medical Services, and the Memphis and Shelby County Fire Departments, explains the science behind higher chest compression fraction association with higher survival.